ehogan/sense-hat-curriculum/en-GB/making-sense-weather/index.md

 # Introduction { .intro}

-In this project you will compare the data from the temperature and humidity sensors on the Sense HAT with site-specific temperature and humidity data from Met Office DataPoint (http://www.metoffice.gov.uk/datapoint).
+In this project you will compare the data from the temperature and humidity sensors on the Sense HAT with temperature and humidity data from Met Office DataPoint (http://www.metoffice.gov.uk/datapoint).
 Then you will display colours corresponding to the conditions on the Sense HAT LED matrix.

 You will be writing code in the Python programming language, which you may have learnt in the Python module (https://codeclubprojects.org/en-GB/python).

 # Step 1: Displaying colours { .activity}

 First let's show colours using the LED Matrix on the Sense HAT.
 The colours we are interested in are red and blue.

 To set the colour of an individual LED we need to say how much red, green and blue it should have from 0 to 255.